-You should not take GILENYA if in the last 6 months you experienced heart attack, unstable angina, stroke or warning stroke, or certain types of heart failure.
+You should not take GILENYA if in the last 6 months you experienced heart attack, unstable angina, stroke or mini-stroke (transient ischemic attack or TIA), or certain types of heart failure.
 Do not take GILENYA if you have an irregular or abnormal heartbeat (arrhythmia), including a heart finding called prolonged QT as seen on an ECG, or if you take medicines that change your heart rhythm.
+Do not take GILENYA if you are allergic to fingolimod or any of the other ingredients.

 GILENYA may cause serious side effects such as:

 - Slow heart rate, especially after first dose.
-You will be monitored by a health care professional for at least 6 hours after your first dose.
+Adults and children will be monitored by a health care professional for at least 6 hours after the first dose or after a child takes the first dose of 0.5mg of GILENYA when switching from 0.25mg daily dose.
 Your pulse and blood pressure will be checked hourly.
-You’ll get an ECG before and 6 hours after your first dose.
-If any heart problems arise or your heart rate is still low, you’ll continue to be monitored.
-If you have any serious side effects, especially those that require treatment with other medicines, or if you have certain types of heart problems, or if you’re taking medicines that can affect your heart, you’ll be watched overnight.
+You'll get an ECG before and 6 hours after your first dose.
+If any heart problems arise or your heart rate is still low, you'll continue to be monitored.
+If you have any serious side effects, especially those that require treatment with other medicines, or if you have certain types of heart problems, or if you're taking medicines that can affect your heart, you'll be watched overnight.
 If you experience slow heart rate, it will usually return to normal within 1 month.
-Call your doctor, or seek immediate medical attention if you have any symptoms of slow heart rate, such as feeling dizzy or tired or feeling like your heart is beating slowly or skipping beats.
+Call your doctor, or seek immediate medical attention if you have any symptoms of slow heart rate, such as dizziness, tiredness, feeling like your heart is beating slowly or skipping beats, or chest pain.
 Symptoms can happen up to 24 hours after the first dose.
 Do not stop taking GILENYA without consulting with your doctor.
 Call your doctor if you miss 1 or more doses of GILENYA—you may need to repeat the 6-hour monitoring.

 - Breathing problems.
 Some patients have shortness of breath.
 Call your doctor right away if you have trouble breathing.